Life Lessons from Nerdy Gamers

 Since my son took his first breath, I realized that the young ones were closer to the divine and closer to the truth of life.
 My greatest life lessons would most likely come from suspending my beliefs and listening to them.
 It was pretty easy for me.
 Children’s words and ideas just made sense.

 Adults, on the other hand, rarely made sense.
-At times my training would get in the way — my training of what a child’s behavior should look like.
-But the more I watched my children, the easier it became to see all beliefs as simply lies.
+At times, my training would get in the way — my training of what a child’s behavior should look like.
+But the more I watched my children, the easier it became to see the grown-ups’ beliefs as simply lies.
 Rules were made up to control our natural free spirit because our free minds and bodies aggravated people who had long killed off their spirits.
 Children are born wise, not educated.
 Children are born spiritual, not religious.
 Children are born with love inside; they have to learn to hate from their parents and teachers.

-My youngest son is a serious gamer.
-It is a label that invokes judgment from even the most liberal adults.
+My youngest son was a serious gamer.
+It’s a label that invokes judgment from even the most liberal adults.
 Gamers are viewed as lazy, unmotivated, and self-absorbed.
-I always suspected that something magic was happening in the gaming communities — the joy on my son’s face told me that it was serving some great purpose, and I would come to understand it in time.
+I always suspected that something magic was happening in the gaming communities; the joy on my son’s face told me that it was serving some great purpose, and I would come to understand it in time.

 Psychiatrists believe that the gamers are programming their minds for war.
 I once asked my son about this, knowing that he probably knew more than most therapists.
 His answer set me straight, “Mom, don’t you think we know the difference between pretend and real.”
 Of course, he did.
-It is the adults that don’t know the difference between pretend and real.
+It’s the adults that don’t know the difference between pretend and real.

-For thousands of years, grown-ups have been sending boys off to war playing a life-threatening, insane game to win land or a point of view.
+For thousands of years, adults have been sending their sweet boys off to war playing a life-threatening, insane game to win land or a point of view.
 And that is never labeled bad.
 WTF?
 Maybe the game of war has gotten stuck in the male, collective mind.
 Then isn’t the sane answer to let it work itself out on the computer?